learn-mobile-16/QuakeBuddy/README.md

 # Quake Buddy

-Quake Buddy is the most refined and well-commented project that I've published since graduating from Udacity's Android Basics Nanodegree on 10-Feb-2017.
+Quake Buddy is a well-commented project that I've published since graduating from the Android Basics Nanodegree by Google on 10-Feb-2017.
 The most current/stable version of QuakeBuddy is 1.2.
 Quake Buddy can be downloaded from Google Play <a href="https://play.google.com/store/apps/details?id=com.gumgoose.app.quakebuddy" target="_BLANK">here</a>.

 "Quake Buddy allows you to discover how much alive Mother Nature really is.
 You can sort by most recent earthquakes and filter them by entering a time frame or minimum magnitude value.
 You can also activate the 'Tsunami Watch' theme to see basic Tsunami alerts developing so You stay on Your guard."